Cohomological properties of multinorm-one tori: Introduction

 \section{Introduction}

-Let $k$ be a global field and let $L$ be an \'etale algebra over $k$, that is, $L=\prod_{i=0}^m K_i$ is a product of some finite separable field extensions $K_i$ of $k$.
+Let $k$ be a global field and let $L$ be a finite \'etale algebra over $k$, that is, $L=\prod_{i=0}^m K_i$ is a product of some finite separable field extensions $K_i$ of $k$.
 Let $T_{L/k}$ be the multinorm-one torus $T_{L/k}$ over $k$ associated to $L/k$; see Section~\ref{sec:TLk}.
 The group of its $k$-valued points is the kernel of the norm map

 One of the main interests is to know whether the Hasse norm principle holds for $L/k$.
 That is, if an element $x\in k^\times$ is a local norm everywhere for $N_{L/k}$, whether or not it lies in $N_{L/k}(L^\times)$.
 The special case where $L=K$ is a field extension of $k$ is the original problem of Hasse.
 Let